Happy New Year everyone!

 And happy Wonder Wednesday!

-By align, I mean schedule wise, so if you are subscribed to the emails you will never miss a blog post!
+So if you are subscribed to the emails you will never miss a blog post!
 (And why not, who wouldn’t want creative nature connection fun delivered to their virtual door twice a month?
 Just check out the link to join in the sidebar to your right!)

-Now we’ve caught up on cycles, what about circles?
+Now what about circles?

 If you’ve seen my Instagram feed lately, you’ve noticed I am smitten with these beautiful ice discs that formed in a near shore eddy of the James River.
 Virginia has had weeks of very cold below freezing temperatures and as a result these ice discs formed in the eddy and spun out into the river.
 So cool right?